natix-x/Plan-And-Dream-Web-App/README.md

 * creation of home page for not logged-in users
 * creation of register page and addition of registration functionalities (adding new_user's data to table "users" in existing database)
 * creation of login page and addition of login functionalities
+* creation of individual view for each user (accessible only if current user is logged)
+* displaying all lists belonging to user and all items on particular list
+* possibility for users of adding new lists and new items to existing lists